 It does work well with IPv4 devices, so you won’t lose the ability to connect.

-IPv6 is capable of greater speeds and more internet uses in general.
+IPv6 is capable of greater speeds and more internet use in general.

 Also, IPv6 gives you the ability to communicate with a wider range of total devices.

-That said, IPv6 isn’t always the best option for every scenario, so once more, I’m going to emphasize that both is the right answer on this one.
+That said, IPv6 isn’t always the best option for every scenario, so once more, I’m going to emphasize that both are the right answer on this one.